Fine ship models designed and built with passion for discerning individuals who do not just buy a model, but have one

 Specializing in designing and building true-scale models of historic and modern vessels.
-A fine ship model can compliment your decor at home, office, or just about anywhere.
+A fine ship model can create a point of interest in any room or space.
 Perfect as a corporate gift or an always appreciated gift for the boating enthusiast, yacht owner or history buff.
-A model ship will also make an attractive addition to any fine restaurant, marina, yacht club, lobby, boardroom and of course ... any man-cave.
-You may even want to design an entire room around a custom model ship.
+A model ship can also make an attractive addition to any fine restaurant, marina, yacht club, lobby, boardroom, and of course ... any man-cave.
+You may even want to design an entire nautical theme around a custom ship model.